argan-rs/argan/docs/argan.md

 // --------------------------------------------------

-// The `IntoLayer` trait is blankedly implemented for functions that take a handler
+// The `IntoLayer` trait is blanketly implemented for functions that take a handler
 // and return a handler.

 fn layer_a<H>(handler: H) -> Middleware<H> {